Topologically singular points in the moduli space of Riemann surfaces: Abstract

 \section{Abstract}

-In 1962 E. H. Rauch established the existence of points in the moduli space of Riemann surfaces not having a neighbourhood homeomorphic to a ball.
+In 1962 E. H. Rauch found the points in the moduli space of Riemann surfaces not having a neighbourhood homeomorphic to a ball.
 These points are called here topologically singular.
-We give a different proof of some of the results of Rauch and also determine the topologically singular and non-singular points in the branch locus of some equisymmetric families of Riemann surfaces.
+We give a different proof of some of the results of Rauch and also determine the topologically singular points in the branch locus of some equisymmetric families of Riemann surfaces.

 \keywords{Riemann surface \and Moduli space \and Orbifold \and Teichm\"{u}ller space} \subclass{32G15 \and 14H15 \and 30F10 \and 30F60}